If you haven’t overwintered your broad beans (like me) then you might be thinking about sowing some seeds right about now.

 Stake around the block, and tie string around the perimeter of the plants so they don’t fall outwards.

 Pinching out the tips of each plant strengthens the setting fruit and helps deter blackflies.
 I tried this for the first time last year, and it really worked!
 The time to do this is after the first of the flowers have set – these are normally at the bottom of the plant.

 Spray Off Any Blackfly

 Nipping off tips isn’t a foolproof prevention method though, so keep a beady eye out for a blackfly outbreak.
-Blackfly are a common problem and multiply fast, so check every day if you can.
+Blackfly is a common problem and multiplies fast, so check every day if you can.

-If you spot blackfly, try spraying them off with hot, soapy water.
+If you spot blackflies, try spraying them off with hot, soapy water.
 Have a good look around neighbouring rows too, as they can spread onto other plants such as courgette and French beans.

 Harvest When the Pods Bulge